Yangguoyuan/CBTV/README.md

 Currently, CBTV mainly uses matlab, bash, python and only supports Linux system.

-Usage
+# Usage

-After cloning/downloading this repository, please see README inside directory to see instructions on how to use this repository.
+After cloning/downloading this repository, please see INSTRUCTION inside directory to see instructions on how to use this repository.
 If you have issues, please email Guoyuan (yangguoyuan@pku.edu.cn), we are will to help you to solve your problem.

 Happy researching!

+# Other depend on
 Data preprocessing using the ‘minimal preprocessing pipelines’ (Glasser et al., 2013), for more info, please see https://github.com/Washington-University/HCPpipelines/releases website.
 Template were constructed based on a diffeomorphic template building framework using the symmetric image normalization in ANT software (https://github.com/ANTsX/ANTs).